ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-vtol-tuning-process.rst

 A common problem in QuadPlanes is excessive amount of VTOL power being used to maintain yaw.
 This can be caused by:

 - small misalignment of the VTOL motors
 - frame twist (often caused by wing twist) as thrust is applied

 If too much power is needed to maintain yaw then the aircraft could lose yaw control during transitions, or could lose roll and pitch stability.
-For larger quadplanes it is common to need to deliberately tilt the motors by a couple of degrees to increase yaw authority.
+For larger QuadPlanes it is common to need to deliberately tilt the motors by a couple of degrees to increase yaw authority.

 You should check the amount of thrust being used to maintain yaw by